-While no human medication should be given to dogs without the vet’s approval, some are more dangerous than others.
-The following are 10 human medicines that can cause fatal reactions in dogs.
+While you should give no human medication to dogs without the vet’s approval, some are more dangerous than others.
+The following are ten human medicines that can cause fatal reactions in dogs.

-Paracetamol: It may be your go-to painkiller, but paracetamols are extremely harmful when ingested by dogs.
+Paracetamol: It may be your go-to painkiller, but paracetamols are incredibly harmful when ingested by dogs.
 An overdose of paracetamol causes liver failure, kidney failure, blood cell damage, and eventual death.

-Morphine-Based Pain Medications: Any medication that contains morphine including Tramadol, Methadone, Fentanyl, and Codeine, are a serious threat to dogs.
+Morphine-Based Pain Medications: Any medication that contains morphine, including Tramadol, Methadone, Fentanyl, and Codeine, is a serious threat to dogs.
 Accidental ingestion of a few pills can cause extreme wobbliness, severe difficulty in breathing.
 Fatal instances of toxicity from morphine-based drugs in dogs are not uncommon.

-Fat Loss Medications That Includes Caffeine: A lot of fat medications contain high amounts of caffeine.
+Fat Loss Medications That Includes Caffeine: Many fat medications contain high amounts of caffeine.
 These fat loss pills are often dangerous for humans, let alone dogs.
 Caffeine poisoning leads to shivering, seizures, and heart failure.

 Vitamin D Supplements or Pills: Anything that contains high amounts of Vitamin D can be dangerous for dogs.
-Vitamin D poisoning (Yes, it’s a real thing and it affects humans) can be fatal for dogs.
+Vitamin D poisoning (Yes, it’s a real thing that affects humans) can be fatal for dogs.
 It often leads to seizures, violent muscle spasms, and heart failure in dogs.

 Bodybuilding Supplements: Some pet parents think that bodybuilding supplements will help their dogs grow muscles and get stronger.
 Bodybuilding supplements contain high amounts of micronutrients.
-Some of these nutrients, when consumed in excess amount, can be fatal to dogs.
-Unable to digest these supplements, dogs often have bloody diarrhea and other serious stomach ailments.
+When consumed in excess amount, some of these nutrients can be fatal to dogs.
+Dogs are unable to digest these supplements.
+Dogs often have bloody diarrhea and stomach ailments.

-Pseudoephedrine: Pseudoephedrine is a group of human medications that are used as decongestants.
-As low as 3 pills, if ingested by a small dog, can be fatal.
+Pseudoephedrine: Pseudoephedrine is a group of human medications used as decongestants.
+If ingested by a small dog, as low as three pills can be fatal.

-Ibuprofen: According to some statistics almost 3% percent of all dog owners make the mistake of feeding human painkillers to dogs.
+Ibuprofen: According to some statistics, almost 3% percent of all dog owners mistake feeding human painkillers to dogs.
 Dogs overdosing on Ibuprofen often experience bloody diarrhea, kidney failure, and vomiting.

 Alprazolam: Alprazolam is a well-known medication that’s used to control sudden bouts of anxiety and sleeplessness.
+There are plenty of safe anti-anxiety pet drugs that can help calm the nerves.
+Feeding Alprazolam can cause severe drops in blood pressure levels and easily be fatal.
 If your dog is suffering from anxiety, it’s best to consult a vet.
-There are plenty of safe anti-anxiety pet drugs that can help calm the nerves.
-Feeding Alprazolam can cause severe drops in blood pressure levels and can easily be fatal.